-- works completely transparent, no user interaction (i.e., filling in login screen) is required, - does not interfere with existing authentication mechanisms.
-If Kerberos authentication fails, whatever authentication mechanism was configured (e.g., LDAP or database authentication, see CM System Property cmas-core-security, authentication.method) is used.
+- works completely transparent, no user interaction is required (i.e., filling in credentials on a login screen) - does not interfere with existing authentication mechanisms.
+If the Kerberos authentication fails, the configured authentication mechanism (LDAP or database authentication, see core-security, authentication.method) is used.

-The single sign-on feature is based on the Kerberos V5 protocol, which is integrated in the Windows Active Directory (AD).
+The single sign-on feature is based on the Kerberos V5 protocol, which is integrated in the Windows Active Directory.

-The ConSol CM server works as a non-Windows Kerberos service and can be installed on any operating system/application server.

-The ConSol CM server is part of a Windows domain where the Domain Controller is the Key Distribution Center and also runs the Active Directory which stores the user authentication information.
+The ConSol CM server works as a non-Windows Kerberos service and can be installed on any operating system / application server.
+The domain controller is the Key Distribution Center and also runs the Active Directory which stores the user authentication information.

-The following graphic provides an (simplified) overview of the steps which are required in order to provide a valid client/server session for a ConSol CM client and the respective ConSol CM server.
-The explanations in this sections will guide you through the entire configuration process which is required to run ConSol CM with Kerberos authentication.
+The following graphic provides a simplified overview of the steps which are required in order to provide a valid client/server session for a ConSol CM client and the respective ConSol CM server.
+The explanations in these sections will guide you through the entire configuration process for running ConSol CM with Kerberos authentication.

-Figure 522: Kerberos Authentication in a Windows domain for ConSol CM access
+Figure 485: Kerberos Authentication in a Windows domain for ConSol CM access